 Isn’t Jeff divorced?
 Is this really about his family?

 This was a voluntary decision based on personal and family considerations.
-We are not discussing the details of those decisions.
+We will leave it to Jef to discussthe details of those decisions.

 Did the Board ask for Jeff’s resignation in light of the poor performance of the stock?

 No. Jeff’s decision to leave was entirely voluntary.
-The company is experiencing record earnings and record growth.
-The valuations across the sector and the broader market have been down this year, but Enron’s fundamental performance has never been better or stronger.

 Is there some problem with the company [does Jeff know something investors don’t?]

-No. The company is in great shape; earnings and growth are at record levels; the depth of talent throughout the company has never been better.
-In fact, Jeff has indicated that he intends to continue holding Enron stock.
+No. We have just reported great earnings and growth.
+We have also disclosed and discussed areas where we have ongoing issues [e.g. India] and what we are doing about those issues.
+In fact, Jeff has indicated that he intends to continue holding his Enron stock.

 Where is Jeff going?

-Jeff has indicated his intention to take time off to be with his children.
+Jeff has indicated his intention to take time off for personal and family reasons.
 He has no plans to join or start another business and indeed, has a one year noncompete in his current employment contract.
 He will remain as an advisor to Ken and to the Board.

 Many members of Enron’s senior management were hired and promoted by Jeff.
 Will they stay?